Cardiac catheterisation and coronary angiography can provide important information about the heart and the blood vessels that surround and supply it.

-Using cardiac catheterisation, your cardiologist (heart specialist) can tell how well your heart valves and chambers are working.
-It can also provide important information about the blood pressure inside your heart.
+Using cardiac catheterisation, your cardiologist (heart specialist) can tell how well your heart valves and chambers are working and obtain important information about the blood pressure inside your heart.

 The arteries are the blood vessels that carry blood from your heart to the rest of your body.
 The blood is returned to the heart through your veins.

-Coronary angiography provides pictures (angiograms) that can show whether the blood vessels surrounding your heart are narrowed or blocked.
-You may need treatment if there are any narrow areas or blockages.
+Coronary angiography provides pictures (angiograms) that can show whether the blood vessels supplying your heart muscle are narrowed or blocked.
+This procedure helps make the important decisions about what treatment would be best for you

 Coronary angiography can be used to help diagnose a number of heart conditions, including: